Financial Aid Facts

 Exit Counseling for Student Loan Borrowers

 Direct loan exit counseling will explain your rights and responsibilities as a direct loan borrower.
 Exit counseling information is also located on the Federal Student Aid website.
-You will need to have your Social Security number and your PIN number ready in order to log into this portion of the site.
+You will need to have your Social Security number and your FSA ID ready in order to log into this portion of the site.

 Financial Aid Cost of Attendance

 The financial aid office uses an estimate of direct and indirect costs to determine how much financial aid a student may be eligible for.
-Direct costs include tuition, fees, some books and supplies and institutional housing.
-Indirect costs include estimates of other living expenses, transportation and personal expenses.
+Direct costs include tuition, fees, and some books and supplies; indirect costs include estimates of other living expenses and transportation and personal expenses.
 Examples of the cost of attendance estimates used can be found by clicking here.

 National Student Loan Data System (NSLDS)

 When a borrower receives a Federal loan or a Pell grant, the information must be submitted to the National Student Loan Data System (NSLDS).
 Information in NSLDS is accessible to schools, lenders, and guarantors that are authorized users of the data system.
 Students are also able to log in and access all of their federal loan and Pell grant information.
-Students will need to have their federal PIN number in order to access their information.
+Students will need to have their FSA ID in order to access their information.

 State Grant Assistance